Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonSrmPropertiesObject.md

 # New-AzVMwareAddonSrmPropertiesObject

 ## SYNOPSIS
-Create a Srm object for Addon
+Create an Srm object for Addon

 ## SYNTAX